bcbio/bcbio-nextgen/docs/contents/development.md

 ./run_tests.sh devel
 ./run_tests.sh docker
 ```
 Optionally, you can run pytest directly from the bcbio install to tweak more options.
 It will be in `/path/to/bcbio/anaconda/bin/py.test`.
 Pass `-s` to `py.test` to see the stdout log, and `-v` to make py.test output more verbose.
+The `-x` flag will stop the test at the first failure and `--lf` will run only the tests that failed the last go-around.
+Sometimes it is useful to drop into the debugger on failure, wihch you can do by setting `-s --pdb`.
 The tests are marked with labels which you can use to run a specific subset of the tests using the `-m` argument:
 ```shell
 py.test -m rnaseq
 ```